anantlk/Task-Alloter/README.md

 6.The desk duties will be generated in format of output.xls in the directory of our script by name of "desk_duty.xls"

-7.Assigns 2 person with duties in SJT and TT
+7.Assigns 2 person with duties in each SJT and TT

 NEW FEATURES: